KaeCan/NLP_Portfolio/README.md

 ## Sentence Syntax Overview

 A brief overview with my first experience and opinions on PSG, dependency parsing, and SRL.
 Click [here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Sentence_Syntax.pdf)

+---
+## Exploring SKLearn

+This is a Python notebook documenting my first experiences and attempts to use ML algorithms to solve the NLP task of author attribution.
+I demonstrate several different methods such as Naive Bayes, Logistic Regression, and Neural Networks.
+You can find the notebook [here](https://github.com/KaeCan/NLP_Portfolio/blob/main/Exploring_SKLearn.ipynb)